Linearly Reductive Quotient Singularities: Uniqueness of the quotient presentation

 If $x\in X$ is an lrq singularity with respect to the finite and linearly reductive group scheme $G$, then Proposition \ref{prop: lrq} shows that the length of $G$, the maximal \'etale quotient $G^\et$ of $G$, and the character group $\Hom(G,\GG_m)$ are invariants of $x\in X$.
 This suggests that an lrq singularity determines the linearly reductive group scheme $G$ together with a linear action on a smooth $k$-algebra.
 This is indeed the case by the following uniqueness result, which is the main result of this section.

 \begin{Theorem} Let $x \in X = 0 \in ({\mathbb{A}^d/G_1})^\wedge$ be a $d$-dimensional lrq singularity with notations and assumptions as in Proposition \ref{prop: lrq}.
 Let $G_2$ be a finite $k$-group scheme such that $x \in X$ is a quotient singularity by $G_2$ in the sense of Definition \ref{def: quotient singularity}.
-Then, \begin{enumerate} \item $G_2$ is isomorphic to $G_1$ as finite $k$-group scheme, \item the $G_2$-action on $\widehat{\mathbb{A}}^d$ is linearizable, and \item with respect to linearizations, $G_1$ and $G_2$ are conjugate as subgroup schemes of $\GL_d$, \end{enumerate} \end{Theorem}
+Then, \begin{enumerate} \item $G_2$ is isomorphic to $G_1$ as finite $k$-group scheme, \item the $G_2$-action on $\widehat{\mathbb{A}}^d$ is linearisable, and \item with respect to linearisations, $G_1$ and $G_2$ are conjugate as subgroup schemes of $\GL_d$, \end{enumerate} \end{Theorem}

 \begin{proof} For the proof, we set $S := k[[u_1,\hdots,u_d]]$ with $\widehat{\mathbb{A}}^d := \Spec S$ and assume that $G_2$ acts on $\widehat{\mathbb{A}}^d$, such that the action of $G_2$ is very small and with quotient $\widehat{\mathbb{A}}^d/G_2$ isomorphic to $X$.